List of international goals scored by Marta

-Marta is a Brazilian footballer who represented Brazil women's national football team as a forward.
-As of 02 August 2025, she has played for the senior national team in 213 matches.
-With 122 goals, she is the all-time top scorer of Brazil.
+Marta Vieira da Silva, known mononymously as Marta, is a Brazilian footballer who represented Brazil women's national football team as a forward.
+As of August 2025, she has played for the senior national team in 213 matches and has scored 122 goals, making her Brazil's top goalscorer.
 She is also ninth in all-time top scorers of women's international football.
-On 26 April 2024, She announced her retirement from the national team, but she was back two months later.